chrisrector/coursera-cleaningdata/CodeBook.md

 ## Codebook for the Getting and Cleaning Data course project

-The data used in this project comes from this project: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The data used in this project comes from this UCI project: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Specifically the data was taken from this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Specifically the source data files were taken from this zip file: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The data are motion data built by recording the daily movement of 30 test subjects who wore waist-mounted smartphones with embedded inertial sensors.

-The run_analysis.R script takes the input data files and produces the output file tidymotiondata.txt through these steps:
+The run_analysis.R script takes the input data files and produces the output file tidymotiondata.txt through the following steps.
+Note that the input data are divided into separate files (one test and one training set), plus there are several files that contain reference data.
 * combining both train/X_train.txt and test/X_test.txt
-* selecting only the columns that are standard deviation or mean values
+* selecting only the columns that are standard deviation or mean values (based on descriptions in the features.txt file in the source data files)
-* adding a descriptive activity value (e.g. "WALKING")
+* adding a descriptive activity value (e.g. "WALKING").
+Activity descriptions and their IDs are found in the activity_labels.txt file in the source data files.
-* adding the subject (each participant was given a number from 1 to 30)
+* adding the subject (each participant was given a number from 1 to 30).
+The subject IDs were taken from the subject.txt file in the test and train directories)
 * producing averages for each numeric value grouped by activity and subject
+* writing the output to a comma-delimited file tidymotiondata.txt.

 The activity column may contain the following values:
-WALKING
+* WALKING
-WALKING_UPSTAIRS
+* WALKING_UPSTAIRS
-WALKING_DOWNSTAIRS
+* WALKING_DOWNSTAIRS
-SITTING
+* SITTING
-STANDING
+* STANDING
-LAYING
+* LAYING

-Below are the colums found in tidymotiondata.csv.
-Note that all columns after activity and subject are averages of the underlying data in the test set.
+Below are the colums found in the tidymotiondata.txt output file.
+Note that all columns after activity and subject are averages of the underlying test and traingin data found in the source data files.

 * 1 activity
 * 2 subject